madetech/vpn/README.md

 ### 1. Enable usage of AMI

-This project uses the prebuilt AMI's [(source)](https://github.com/foxpass/foxpass-ipsec-vpn) from Foxpas.
+This project uses the prebuilt AMI's [(source)](https://github.com/foxpass/foxpass-ipsec-vpn) from Foxpass.
-You must accept these terms and conditions before AWS will allow you to launch an instance
+You must accept these terms and conditions otherwise AWS will not allow you to launch an instance.

 While logged in to the target AWS account:
 - Go to https://aws.amazon.com/marketplace/pp?sku=cdsjmv5modgffkrgs4bi5ogtn